 GHP has a long-term impact that contributes to the students' personal lives and academic careers after the program.
-Approximately 91% of GHP students stated that they learned new content or skills that will further their personal development beyond high school, and 84% of students indicated that they learned new content or skills that will matter to their academic career beyond high school.
+Approximately 94 percent of GHP students stated that they learned new content or skills that will further their personal development beyond high school, and 90 percent of students indicated that they learned new content or skills that will matter to their academic development beyond high school.
 Many students reported that GHP has raised their social confidence and that it helped quell their anxiety about moving away from home or meeting new people during college.
-Some students also appreciated their first experience with a supportive community surrounding a shared passion, which helped to solidify the notion that they are not the only ones who love a given subject.
+Some students also appreciated their experience with a supportive community surrounding a shared passion, which helped to solidify the notion that they are not the only ones who love a given subject.

 GHP's long-term impact is also evident in the alumnae status of GHP's faculty and resident assistants.
-Many faculty members and resident assistants attended GHP in prior years and returned due to their positive experiences in the program.
+Over 27 percent of faculty members and 72 percent of resident assistants attended GHP in prior years and returned due to their positive experiences in the program.